 Maybe it’s all the parties and booze during the holiday season, but there are three common writing mistakes that pop up on holiday greetings every year.
 No matter how beautifully designed the greeting is and how long you spent selecting just the right photo, a writing mistake can ruin the sentiment.
-Keep your holiday greeting error-free by reviewing a few of the most common mistakes.
+Keep your holiday greeting mistake-free by reviewing a few of the most common slip-ups.

 Writing mistake #1: ’Tis the season for contraction mistakes